Academic Advising Glossary

 - Top -

-Catalog Year – students must follow their assigned checklist according to their catalog year and major.
+Catalog Year – students must follow their assigned program requirements according to their catalog year and major.
 The student’s catalog year is determined by the year they entered Salisbury University.
 Catalogs are good for up to seven years.
 SU issues a new catalog every one or two years, and the requirements for degree programs may change from one catalog to a new catalog.
 Students have the right to choose the catalog they’ll use.
 Also know as Requirement Term.

 Class Standing – a classification based on the number of credits students have earned by the beginning of a semester.
 A freshman has earned 0-29 credits; a sophomore, 30-59 credits; a junior, 60-89 credits; and a senior, 90 or more credits.